johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/Aircraft Performance including Weight and Balance.md

 	3. Power settings for cruise, airspeed and fuel burn
 4. Flight planning for cross-country flights

+### Completion Standards
-### Completion StandardsClient should develop knowledge of POH/AFM organization, and ability to use POH to safely and conservatively plan cross country flights, including weight and balance calculations.
+Client should develop knowledge of POH/AFM organization, and ability to use POH to safely and conservatively plan cross country flights, including weight and balance calculations.

-**Required Homework:**
+### Required Homework

 - [ ] Memorize sections of POH

+### Recommended Homework
-**Recommended Homework:** None
+None

 *Return to [[~ PPL Lesson Plan Outline|Table of Contents]]^*